DiatomStudio/Piccolo/Piccolo_Software/PiccoloLib/README.md

 Defines piccolo's movement speed when using vertex() or shape functions.
 In mm per second.
 Default speed is 60mm/s.

 `void setStepSize(float _stepSize)`
 Steps are used to control piccolo's motion and speed.
 The default step size is 0.1mm.
 A smaller step size means a more controlled motion, but too small will limit the maximum speed.
 This also affects curvature when using *ellipse()*, *arc()*, or *bezier()* - a smaller stepSize means a less faceted curve

 `int drawOrientation`
 `void setDrawOrientation(int _orientation)`
 *Work in progress.* Rotates the output:
-0 - default, drawing with bottom of drawing to the left
+0 - default, drawing with bottom of drawing to the left.
-1 - top, as if piccolo is drawing upside down
+1 - top, as if piccolo is drawing upside down.
-2 - right, drawing with the bottom of the drawing to the right
+2 - right, drawing with the bottom of the drawing to the right.
-3  - bottom, as if piccolo is drawing the correct way up
+3  - bottom, as if piccolo is drawing the correct way up.

+`boolean disableMotion`
+Disables servo motion, for debugging purposes

 ---
 ####Piccolo Inputs####